k4itrun/discord-injection/readme.md

 ## Overview
 Discord Injection is a demonstration of intercepting various HTTP requests within the Discord application.
 This PoC provides insights into potential vulnerabilities and the interception of critical actions.

+- If this repository reaches 50 Star ⭐ I add backup codes and security codes

 ## Key Features
 - Intercept login, register, and 2FA login requests
 - Intercept email/password change requests